Close Menu

 Alternatively, SATA or Serial ATA is more like a reliable older car.
 It’s been around since 2000 and was a big step up from the even older PATA standard.
 SATA was great back in the day, making things much faster.
 With SATA III, the latest version, you get speeds up to 600 MB/s.
 It connects to your PC or laptop using its own special SATA connector.
 To talk to your system, it uses an interface called AHCI.

 NVMe SSDs are like sports cars compared to SATA’s dependable family sedan.
 NVMe can send and receive data at a breakneck pace, offering way better performance.
-It directly connects to your server or CPU using PCIe, while SATA uses its bus, which is a bit slower.
+It directly connects to your server or CPU using PCIe, while SATA uses its own bus, which is a bit slow.

 For example, according to some independent benchmark results, here are some average speeds for different types of NVMe vs SATA drives: